 Build Territory Packages Around Dubbing Economics

 Dubbing economics should shape territorial packaging.
 A French-language dub covers France, Belgium, Switzerland, and parts of Canada — four separate territorial markets from a single production investment.
 A Portuguese-language dub covers Brazil, Portugal, and parts of Africa.
-Platforms that acquire rights in territories covered by a single dub production investment get significantly more commercial coverage per dollar of localization spend than platforms that acquire territories requiring separate language investments.
+Platforms that acquire rights in territories covered by a single dub investment gain significantly more commercial coverage per dollar of localization spend than platforms acquiring territories requiring separate language investments.

 Target Underpriced Growth Markets Early

-Southeast Asia, Latin America outside Brazil/Mexico, and the Middle East all represent markets where current rights pricing has not converged with audience growth trajectories.
+Southeast Asia, Latin America outside Brazil and Mexico, and the Middle East all represent markets where current rights pricing has not converged with audience growth trajectories.
 Platforms that acquire multi-year SVOD rights in these markets today at current pricing are building catalog assets that will be valued at significantly higher rates when licensing terms come up for renewal.

 Frequently Asked Questions About Anime Regional Rights